moritonal/CodingWithTom/tutorials/Tutorial_DownloadData.md

 [Using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), download the data from `https://assetmapperapi.azurewebsites.net/api/assets`, and **output** it to the console.

+Azure is being slightly tricky at the moment, so confirm in a browser that this url (or your own) works before moving onward.

 Note, you'll have to get to grips with the idea of either Promises or async to do this.
 A good tutorial by Google is available [here](https://developers.google.com/web/fundamentals/primers/promises).

 ```javascript